Colby-hin/threat-hunting-scenario-tor/README.md

 ### 3. Process Execution - TOR Browser Launch

-Timestamp (Observed): Feb 22, 2026 8:14:08 PM
+Timestamp (Observed): Feb 22, 2026 8:13:56 PM
  What Happened:
 Searched the DeviceProcessEvents Table for TOR Browser Execution Searched for any indication that user azureuser actually opened the TOR browser.
-There was evidence that they did open it at 2026-02-22T20:14:08.
+There was evidence that they did open it at Feb 22, 2026 8:13:56 PM.
 There were several other instances of firefox.exe (TOR) as well as tor.exe spawned afterwards.

 ### 4. Network Connection - TOR Network

-Timestamp (Observed): 2026-02-23T01:14:16.9136841Z
+Timestamp (Observed): Feb 22, 2026 8:14:16 PM
  What Happened:
  Network telemetry shows that a successful outbound connection was established from the endpoint thl-colby using tor.exe.
 The connection went to:
-Remote IP: 89.117.1.123
+Remote IP: 103.149.168.190

 Remote Port: 9001